Meridian Archetypes Part 2: The Architect

 As you learn about the large intestine keep in mind that its balancing meridian, the lung, is an equally important part of your healing process.
 The large intestine meridian’s corresponding muscles on the back of the body are the upper trapezius triceps, and posterior deltoids while the lung meridian muscles are found directly opposite on the front.

 Since these muscles are necessary to maintain good posture, large intestine exercises are great to help with upper body strength and alignment.
 Gain access to your inner architect and tap into your ability to see the world in black and white.
-To understand the large intestine meridian’s place in our series we will examine its western medicine functions, archetypes, common imbalances, and exercises to help restore the healthy flow of our meridian.
+To understand the large intestine meridian’s place in our series we will examine its Western medicine functions, archetypes, common imbalances, and exercises to help restore the healthy flow of our meridian.

 The Large Intestine in Western Medicine